Gibson Les Paul Custom: Custom ordered Customs

 Les Paul Custom guitars from 2000 to 2003 were specially made to the requirements of the client, as regards fretboard, neck and body woods, and type of hardware, with some models allowing for requests for specific numbers of turns in the pickups' coils, as well.
 Individual logo designs and hard cases were also manufactured at the request of the customer.
 Specific Custom Shop serial numbers were assigned, encoded with Les Paul Custom's smaller, more compact serial number in the format "CS XXXXX".

-The first two numbers represent on which number this specific model was built, next two represent the year they were made in and the last numeric value represents the month of formation.